azhenxuan/help/README.md

 2. Functionality (for future sprints)
 	- Manually add modules
-	- Calendar views similar to Google Cal
+	- Calendar editing similar to Google Cal
 	- Reporting system for errant users
 	- Better location selection
 	- Mobile app to complement the website

 In general, the consensus was that the testers were willing to use the app, but only predicated on support from the teaching staff.
+Due to time constraints, however, not all the above features could be incorporated into the application.

 ### New features